-Persons in Virginia who cook blue crabs and then further process them by picking and packing the crab meat for human consumption wholesale must be apply for and receive a Certificate of Inspection from DSS.
+Persons in Virginia who purchase whole blue crabs and then further process them by picking and packing the crab meat for human consumption wholesale, and/or persons who purchase picked crab meat and then process by repacking or relabeling, must be apply for and receive a Certificate of Inspection from DSS.
 Persons that steam whole crabs and offer them for sale without picking the meat are not required to have a Certificate of Inspection with DSS but should however contact their local city or county health department as the may be required to obtain a local permit.

 Restaurants that shuck shellfish or cook and pick crabs for consumption on-site must have a current Virginia Department of Health, Division of Food and Environmental Services permit issued by the local Health Department in the area the facility is located.